momothepikachu/Responsive-Off-Canvas-Menu-Web/README.md

 # Responsive-Off-Canvas-Menu-Web
-This website utilizes Off-Canvas Menu design, with responsive images and tables.This is part of the Udacity's Front-End Web Developer Nanodegree's homework series.
+This website utilizes Off-Canvas Menu design, with responsive images and tables.
+This is part of the Udacity's Front-End Web Developer Nanodegree's homework series.
 You can checkout this website: https://momothepikachu.github.io/Responsive-Off-Canvas-Menu-Web/

 ## Off-Canvas Menu on Mobile: